 Severino to start wild card game for Yankees

-NEW YORK (AP) — Luis Severino will start the AL wild-card game for the New York Yankees against the Oakland Athletics on Wednesday night, a chance to make up for his awful outing in the winner-take-all matchup against Minnesota last year.

-“I think he’s equipped in so many ways to handle this, and perhaps most importantly, he’s equipped with amazing stuff and the ability to dominate big league hitters because he’s such a talented pitcher,” Yankees manager Aaron Boone said Tuesday.
+“I just want to win,” Severino said Tuesday.
+“If I can go four good innings and then the bullpen comes, that would be great.”

 Severino was chosen over J.A.
-Happ and Masahiro Tanaka.
-Boone said he made the decision Saturday.
+Happ and Masahiro Tanaka despite a second-half slump.
+Rookie manager Aaron Boone said he made the decision Saturday.

+“I think he’s equipped in so many ways to handle this, and perhaps most importantly, he’s equipped with amazing stuff and the ability to dominate big league hitters because he’s such a talented pitcher,” Boone said.

-Severino made his postseason debut in last year’s wild-card game.
-He got just one out and left with a 3-0 deficit, but New York rallied for an 8-4 win.
+Severino left last year’s wild-card game trailing 3-0 after allowing four hits and a walk.
+Chad Green, David Robertson, Tommy Kahnle and Aroldis Chapman combined for five-hit relief as New York rallied for an 8-4 victory.

 “I was too excited,” Severino said.
 “It was a good experience.
 Now I’ll take that tomorrow and try to treat that game like a regular game.”